aidamorinashala/frontend-challenge/thoughtprocess.md

 Upon checking the Image it is also missing the sizes property and using legacy properties.
 Updating it be with the new ones.
 At this stage I haven't decided if images should be lazy loaded as well.
 Have to see the effects of performance with the infinite scroll.

+My next step is now to refactor the ProductGrid with the elements to be into reusable components and extract types and other things like hooks to be reusable.

 ## Todo
 - [ ] Check for root layout and query client provider for react query
 - [ ] Image lazy loading Next.js
 - [ ] If time fix stars to be aligned at the bottom always to a fixed position.
+- [ ] If time fix the loading and error handling to be prettier.

 ## Final thoughts and what where opted out